Sometimes more customized solutions are in order. To that end, here are some examples of that type of work, and the results it derived.

 To that end, here are five scenarios typical of the kind of PROBLEMS, APPROACHES, and RESULTS I get involved with:

-1. Executives Successfully Motivate their Teams and Solve Time-Crunch with Proxy-based Coaching
+1. Executives Successfully Motivate and Direct their Teams and Solve Time-Crunch through Proxy-based Coaching

 - CLIENT: IT Operations division of one of the country’s largest insurance carriers.